 In my eBooks, I open up my portfolio and explain the photographic workflow – from location scouting, in-the-field techniques, to post processing.
 With this new knowledge, you can focus on enjoying your photography while expanding your creative horizons.

 You can now own my entire landscape photography eBook collection at a discount if purchased as a single transaction.
-To read more about each eBook or to purchase the collection, click here.
+You can read more about each eBook below, or click here to purchase the entire collection.

 In The Art of Color Processing, I explain my color processing workflow in a step-by-step fashion, guiding you through each stage from start to finish.
 In addition to learning the details of my processing, I also discuss the history of my creative development and what led me to discover my own techniques.
 These important milestones in my photography can direct you towards the development of your own unique color workflows, and provide the key to unlocking the full potential of your creative connection for unlimited possibilities.

 Processing an image is more than performing corrective edits – it’s a fundamental part of the complete creative workflow, and your artistic vision should flow seamlessly from the camera into the digital darkroom.
 If you have an identifiable disconnect between your vision and your final image, then the roadblock – whether it be technical or inspirational – needs to be removed.
 That is the focus of this eBook: to detail my own processing workflows while also explaining how to develop your own for a complete creative experience that will strengthen your connection and your ability to process with a vision.

 To read more about The Art of Processing and to see page previews, click here.